 The Great Gatsby

 Fitzgerald's classic was the topic of my first high school term paper—and despite that, I still love it.
 Fabulously wealthy Jay Gatsby has built a mansion on Long Island Sound for the sole purpose of wooing and winning his lost love Daisy Buchanan, who married another man while Gatsby was serving overseas.
 This classic American novel captures the Jazz Age in all its decadence and excess, while weaving a wistful story of love and loss.
 Even if you've seen the movie (especially if you've seen the movie) you need to read the book.
+The Audible version, narrated by Oscar-nominated actor Jake Gyllenhaal was a Audie Award Finalist.

 F. Scott Fitzgerald’s classic American novel of the Roaring Twenties is beloved by generations of readers and stands as his crowning work.
 Nick Carraway, the Midwesterner turned New York bond salesman, rents a small house next door to the mysterious millionaire Jay Gatsby.
 There, he has a firsthand view of Gatsby’s lavish West Egg parties – and of his undying love for the beautiful Daisy Buchanan.